Mango Pineapple Banana Popsicles

 Step Four

-Freeze the Mango Pineapple Banana Popsicles for at least 6 hours, or until they are completely frozen.
+Freeze the Mango Pineapple Popsicles for at least 6 hours, or until they are completely frozen.

 Step Five

 When you’re ready to serve your popsicles, you can let them sit on the countertop for about 5-10 minutes to soften up a bit.
-Or, you can run them under lukewarm water to help get them out of the molds.
+Or, you can run them under hot water or warm water for a few seconds to help get them out of the molds.

 Recipes Tips & Substitutions

-- Want to make just plain Mango Popsicles?
+• Want to make just plain Mango Popsicles?
 Leave out the banana and pineapple.
 Most frozen mango is sweet enough to make a super delicious popsicle.
 If you’re afraid your mango popsicles won’t be sweet enough, feel free to add 1-2 tablespoons of maple syrup when you blend it up.
+See my recipe for plain Mango Popsicles.

-- Feel free to make other substitutions with other types of frozen fruit and berries.
+• This recipe is extremely versatile and you can use the basic recipe to make different flavors.
+Feel free to make other substitutions with other types of frozen tropical fruits and berries.
+You can make just plain Pineapple Mango Popsicles, or use other seasonal fruits like berries.
 For fruit that is not naturally sweet (like acai or raspberries), add 1-4 tablespoons of maple syrup to the blender.

 Other Healthy Frozen Treats You Might Like